phaserjs/phaser/README.md

 * PIXI.WebGLRenderer.destroy has been fixed to decrement the `glContextId` and remove it from the PIXI.instances global. `Game.destroy` now hooks into this.
 This now means that you can now delete and create your Phaser game over and over without it crashing WebGL after the 4th attempt (#1260)
 * World.setBounds if called after you had already started P2 Physics would incorrectly create a new collision group for the wall objects.
 P2.World now remembers the settings you provide for each wall and the collision group, and re-applies these settings should the world dimensions ever change (thanks @nextht #1455)
 * InputHandler was using the wrong property in `checkBoundsSprite` when fixedToCamera (thanks @yig #1613)
+* Tween.to now correctly accepts arrays are destination values, which makes the Tween interpolate through each value specified in the array using the defined Tween.interpolation method (see new example, thanks @FridayMarch26th #1619)
+* Tween.interpolationFunction was using the incorrect context to invoke the function.
+This is now defined in `TweenData.interpolationFunctionContext` and defaults to `Phaser.Math`.
+If you provide your own interpolation function then please adjust the context accordingly (thanks @FridayMarch26th #1618)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).